 From Jokulsarlon, you’re going to start heading back to Reykjavik.
 However, there’s still lots to see on the way back.

 The first stop is Svartifoss, or the black falls.
-These waterfalls are found in the Skaftafell areas of the Vatnajökull National Park.
+These waterfalls are found in the Skaftafell area of the Vatnajökull National Park.

 Parking at Skaftafell costs 1,040 ISK via the Parka app.
-A useful tip: if you also park at Jökulsárlón or elsewhere in Vatnajökull National Park on the same day, you get a 50% discount at the second location.
+A useful tip: if you also park at Jökulsárlón or elsewhere in Vatnajökull National Park on the same calendar day, you get a 50% discount at the second location (the discount is valid until midnight that day).
 So visiting Jökulsárlón and Svartifoss on the same day (as this itinerary suggests) saves you money.

-The hike up to the falls is fairly steep, and will take 50 – 90 minutes round trip, depending on your fitness levels.
-We think it’s worth it though, the water cascades of beautiful black basalt columns, and it’s certainly a unique look amongst the other waterfalls you’ll be seeing on this three day road trip!
+The hike up to the falls is fairly steep, and will take 50 to 90 minutes round trip, depending on your fitness levels.
+We think it’s worth it though, the water cascades over beautiful black basalt columns, and it’s a unique look amongst the other waterfalls you’ll be seeing on this three day road trip.

 See our full guide to finding the Iceland plane crash, so you know what to expect.

-Again, this walk takes a bit of time, so make sure you consider this as part of your whole day and what else you want to see before committing to it.
+Again, this walk takes a bit of time, so do consider this as part of your whole day and what else you want to see before committing to it.

-Now as you head back, we have three options for what to do for the final part of your last day in Iceland: bathe in the Seljavallalaug swimming pool, visit the Blue Lagoon or Sky Lagoon, or explore Reykjavik, Iceland’s capital city.
+As you head back, we have three options for what to do for the final part of your last day in Iceland: bathe in the Seljavallalaug swimming pool, visit one of the lagoons (Blue Lagoon or Sky Lagoon, decision frame below), or explore Reykjavik, Iceland’s capital city.

 If you have a bit longer in town, and want to do some more sightseeing, consider a Reykjavik city card.
 A 24 hour card is good value and gets you free access to many of the city’s top attractions, as well as free public transport on the city bus services.